obbap1/pbaba-blog/content/posts/masterSlave.md

 docker network ls
 ```
 # The Rabbitmq Server
 The Server will use the management alpine, so ports 5672 and 15672 will be used.
-If there are any processes running on this port, you will need to kill them.
+If any processes are running on this port, you will need to kill them.
 ```sh
 # Run the rabbitmq image in detached mode
 docker run -it -d --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.6-management-alpine